lanrat/homeplate/README.md

 See [hardware.md](hardware.md)

+### Trmnl

+In order to use this with Trmnl, you must set `TRMNL_URL`, `TRMNL_ID`, and `TRMNL_TOKEN` in `config.h`.
+You can optionally set `#define DEFAULT_ACTIVITY Trmnl` to have Trmnl be the default image displayed if `IMAGE_URL` is also set.

+The [Alias Plugin](https://help.usetrmnl.com/en/articles/10701448-alias-plugin) can be used to display images from your local network, such as a Home Assistant Dashboard.

 ### Home Assistant Dashboard

 Create a Home Assistant Dashboard you want to display.
 I recommend using the [kiosk-mode](https://github.com/NemesisRE/kiosk-mode), [card-mod](https://github.com/thomasloven/lovelace-card-mod) and [layout-card](https://github.com/thomasloven/lovelace-layout-card) plugins to customize and tune the dashboard for your display.

-Setup [sibbl](https://github.com/sibbl/)'s [hass-lovelace-kindle-screensaver](https://github.com/sibbl/hass-lovelace-kindle-screensaver) or [my fork hass-screenshot](https://github.com/lanrat/hass-screenshot) to regularly screenshot the desired dashboards for the HomePlate.
+Setup the [Screenshot Home Assistant using Puppeteer](https://github.com/balloob/home-assistant-addons/tree/main/puppet) service to create screenshots of the desired dashboards for the HomePlate.
+This also works with the Terminal Alias plugin.

 ### More information in [hass.md](hass.md) and [dashboard.md](dashboard.md)

-### Trmnl

-In order to use this with Trmnl, you must set `TRMNL_URL`, `TRMNL_ID`, and `TRMNL_TOKEN` in `config.h`.
-You can optionally set `#define DEFAULT_ACTIVITY Trmnl` to have Trmnl be the default image displayed if `IMAGE_URL` is also set.

 ### Inkplate